 C. TA/TF Workloads and Time Management: Required duties for TAs and TFs vary with the course; however a graduate student assistant must not spend more than 20 hours per week on her/his teaching duties.
 Students who find that they are spending more than 20 hours per week on teaching duties should seek advice from the course instructor and/or their Faculty Mentor on how to adjust their time management or have their assignment adjusted appropriately.
+The procedure for finding substituents follows.

-D. Evaluation: Teaching performance will be evaluated in a number of ways during the term.

-- 1. During the term your class may be visited at various times by the person in charge and, possibly, by other faculty members.
+- 1. When a student experiences symptoms of COVID-19, (s)he must immediately contact Dr. George Bandik, who will find a substituent. - 2.
+When a student is asymptomatic of COVID-19 but is sick, (s)he must immediately contact the course instructor, who will arrange a substituent. - 3.
+A student is responsible for finding a substituent when (s)he cannot do the required duties because of other reasons. - D. Evaluation: Teaching performance will be evaluated in a number of ways during the term. - 1.
+During the term your class may be visited at various times by the person in charge and, possibly, by other faculty members.
 Try not to be disconcerted by these visits.
 Their purpose is to observe the class, to check on the accuracy of student comments and evaluations, and to see if there are any ways to help improve your teaching and student learning. - 2.
 At the end of term (and at mid-term in some lab courses such as General Chemistry) students will complete questionnaires on TA performance.
 The results will be shared and discussed with the lab coordinator. - 3.
 At the end of the term the person in charge of the course will fill out a teaching evaluation that includes evaluations by the students and an overall performance assessment.

 Lack of acceptable performance in key teaching responsibilities can lead to loss of the teaching assistantship for one year.
 Such issues include failure to apply basic safety rules (including negligence to wear or instruct students to wear safety goggles), failure to meet with the class punctually, or failure to attend TA meetings.
 In all cases, warnings will be given before any action is taken, and discussions about the situation will be held with the lab coordinator and others within the Chemistry Department.
 First and second warning letters will go to the TA/TF, the lab coordinator, and the research advisor (or the GSAC chair for students who have not joined a research group).
-After the third incident, the TA position will automatically be withdrawn for a period of one year.
+After the third incident, the TA position will automatically be withdrawn for one year.
 The student and/or advisor can appeal to the Chair if (s)he disagrees with the decision.